oracle-livelabs/oci/oci-apm-weblogic/06-change-displayname/change-displayname.md

 ## Introduction

-In this lab you will change the display format of the span names that show up in the APM Trace Explorer.
+In this lab, you will change the display format of the span names that show up in the APM Trace Explorer.
 By default, the display name format is **Domain Name-Host Name-Port-Managed Server Name**.
-You will change the format to is **Domain Name-Managed Server Name** to leave out the host name and the port.
+You will change the format to **Domain Name-Managed Server Name** to leave out the hostname and the port.

 You will modify the **AgentConfig.properties** file, located in the APM Agent directory, which resides in the file system associated with the container.
-However, because there is no editing tool inside the container, you will copy the file from the container to the Cloud Shell, edit the file, then copy back to the container.
+However, because there is no editing tool inside the container, you will copy the file from the container to the Cloud Shell, edit the file, then copy it back to the container.

 Estimated time: 10 minutes